rodrigozr/sqs-grep/readme.md

 Other options

   -n, --negate                Negates the result of the pattern matching
                               (I.e.: to find messages NOT containing a text)
-  -t, --timeout seconds   Timeout for the whole operation to complete (also used as the SQS message
+  -t, --timeout seconds       Timeout for the whole operation to complete.
-                          visibility timeout)
+                              The message visibility timeout will be calculated based on this value as well and the elapsed time to ensure that messages become visible again as soon as
+                              possible.
+  -m, --maxMessages integer   Maximum number of messages to match
   -j, --parallel number       Number of parallel pollers to start (to speed-up the scan)
   -s, --silent                Does not print the message contents (only count them)
   -f, --full                  Prints the full message content (Body and all MessageAttributes)
                               By default, only the message body is printed
   --stripAttributes           When --moveTo is set, this option will cause all message attributes to be
                               stripped when moving it to the target queue
   -h, --help                  Prints this help message
   -v, --version               Prints the application version

 Usage examples